Kymer/Filler/README.md

 }
 ```

 Another important property is the `selectedApplication`.
 This should point to an object which is defined higher up in the `applications` variable.
-This is how you for example make the script run for Tower:
+This is how you make the script run for Tower:

 ```javascript
 const selectedApplication = applications.Tower